-Course Number: 0708350

-Semesters: 2

-Credit: 1.0

-Prerequisites: 85 or better

-in Spanish I; teacher approval
+Prerequisites: At least 85 in Spanish I; teacher approval

 This course is designed to better prepare the student who wishes to continue with higher levels of this language.
-In addition to the material in the regular level II class, advanced grammar, vocabularyand oral skills will be pursued.
+In addition to the material in the regular level II class, advanced grammar, vocabulary and oral skills will be pursued.